Coleslaw traceability app manages mixing & manufacturing of coleslaw, traceability, storage & sales of coleslaw.

 Coleslaw production, packing, sales distribution food service software

-Use farmsoft to manage the entire coleslaw manufacturing and packing operation for any coleslaw products with coleslaw case level & bag traceability.
+Use Farmsoft to manage the entire coleslaw manufacturing and packing operation for any coleslaw products with coleslaw case level & bag traceability.
 Configure the ingredients for each coleslaw recipe, project the required materials, produce orders based on requirements (or schedule new harvests or new plantings) to ensure coleslaw manufacturing and packing is accurate and easy to manage.
 Coleslaw manufacturing & packing app: manages full coleslaw mixing and packing process: program coleslaw recipes, reduce fresh produce waste, and manages production & sales.
 100% accurate coleslaw production & order shipping.

 Coleslaw traceability app: